teq-niq/pingfed-automation/SwaggerNotes.md

 Is the other solution in using version 3 of open api?
 Maybe.
-But version three also has issues of other kinds when dealing with object inheritance and polymorhism. see more here- https://github.com/swagger-api/swagger-core/issues/3312
+But version three also has issues of other kinds when dealing with object inheritance and polymorphism. see more here- https://github.com/swagger-api/swagger-core/issues/3312

 Other than these points I did notice some other minor issues in the swagger definitions.
 Not listing them here for brevity.